 Not long ago I saw two adult dogs in a row that had just been adopted from their breeder.
-The first one wasn’t perfectly normal, but he’ll be OK.
+The first one was not perfectly normal, but he would be OK.
 However, the second one, Jethro was in real trouble.
-That’s him in the picture.

-Right now, he’s frightened of many things in an unpredictable way.
-He’s frequently frozen and unwilling to move, difficult to walk, wary of strangers and not interested in food.
+Right now, he is frightened of many things in an unpredictable way.
+He is frequently frozen and unwilling to move, difficult to walk, wary of strangers and not interested in food.
 At night he wanders the house unsettled.
-But he’s also showing signs of the lovely dog within.
+But we can also see signs of the lovely dog within.

 Recently I told you that the best age to get a puppy is 7 to 8 weeks old.
 But there are plenty of dogs and puppies over 16 weeks old needing homes.
 Here are some examples:

 - Ex racing greyhounds